 “Stefania Albanesi, a senior economist with the Federal Reserve, found last year that when educated women have a husband who out-earns them, they are more inclined to quit work.
 Between 1993 and 2006, that added up to 1.64 million fewer women in the workplace.
 ‘They stopped getting income they didn’t need and so they left the labor force forever,’ Albanesi told Reuters.”

 (“Census Bureau data show that 5.6 million mothers stayed home with their children in 2005, about 1.2 million more than did so a decade earlier….”
-This may or may not reflect a higher percentage of women staying at home than in the previous decade, but if the percentage is higher, perhaps it’s partly because feminists and the media have told women for years that female workers are paid less than men in the same jobs, and so why bother working if they’re going to be penalized and humiliated for being a woman.
-And maybe some stay-at-home wives are frightened by the deliberately anti-male canard launched some years ago by Time magazine: “The leading cause of death on the job for women is homicide.
-Of women fatally hurt at work from 1980 to 1985, 42% were murdered, 64% by gun.
+This may or may not reflect a higher percentage of women staying at home than in the previous decade, but if the percentage is higher, perhaps it’s partly because feminists and the media have told women for years that female workers are paid less than men in the same jobs, and so why bother working if women are going to be penalized and humiliated merely for being female.
+And maybe some stay-at-home wives are frightened by the deliberately anti-male canards such as that launched some years ago by Time magazine: “The leading cause of death on the job for women is homicide.
+Of women fatally hurt at work from 1980 to 1985, 42% percent were murdered, 64% by gun.
 Among men, accidents are the top occupational killer; homicides account for just 12%.”)

-How can these full-time mothers and childless homemakers afford to receive no paycheck while in many cases living in luxury?
-Virtually any teenager knows the answer: They are supported by their husband, an “employer” who pays them half of his salary to stay at home.
+How can these full-time mothers and childless homemakers afford to receive zero wages while in many cases living in luxury?
+Virtually any 12-year-old knows the answer: They are supported by their husband, an “employer” who in effect pays them half of his salary to stay at home.

 If the sexes’ roles were reversed so that mostly women were the money raisers and mostly men the child raisers, men would earn 78 cents to women’s dollar.
 (But then, might not many ideological feminists, via helpful media, claim that women are forced by their husbands to work in stressful jobs to earn more?)

 What about single women who hope to marry?
 Most are keenly aware of men’s extant general willingness to sooner or later economically support the woman they marry.
 Thus countless numbers of these women configure their jobs, careers, and aspirations accordingly.
-Many hope to marry — and actively look for — a man who earns enough to offer them the three options cited by Warren Farrell in his book Why Men Earn More: work full-time, work part-time, or work full-time as a housewife.
-These women often regard a husband as their primary employer.
-In return for their husband’s media-unappreciated generosity, these women plan to offer him three slightly different options: work full-time, work full-time, work full-time with overtime when the wife departs from the workforce, nearly always at a time of her choosing.
+Many hope to marry — and actively look for — a man who earns enough to offer them the three options cited by Warren Farrell in his book Why Men Earn More: work full-time, work part-time, or stay at home full-time as a housewife-mother.
+These women often regard a husband as their “primary employer.”
+In return for their husband’s generosity — which goes unappreciated by feminists and the media — these women plan to offer him three slightly different options: work full-time, work full-time, work full-time with overtime when the wife departs from the workforce, nearly always at a time of her choosing.
+The influence on women of men’s willingness to financially support their wives is the true, unacknowledged cause of the sexes’ infamous — infamous only to ideological feminists and the liberal media — gender wage gap, women’s 77 cents to men’s dollar.
+The belief that women earn 77 cents to men’s dollar even in the exact same work has been the sole driving force behind not only the Ledbetter Fair Pay Act but also the defeated but continually proposed Paycheck Fairness Act.

 “I am a female physician with 5 children, and I certainly work part time.
 I got together with some women friends from medical school recently and I was the only one who was working at all.” -Grace, commenting on “Why the Gender Wage Gap Won’t Go Away.
 Ever” at City Journal